- 1 Medicinal properties of meadowsweet (Filipendula ulmaria)

 Meadowsweet salicylates, in addition, contain other components like tannins.
 Tannins form a protective layer in the stomach and salicylates relieve pain and reduce inflammation of gastritis, and prevent peptic ulcer.

 However, if the patient already has a stomach ulcer, This plant should not be provided, because its antiplatelet properties may cause bleeding, so meadowsweet is contraindicated in these cases.
-(See contraindications in the listing above)
+(See contraindications in the listing below)

 - Nervous stomach: This plant aromas (essential oils) have sedative properties to calm nerves and the feeling of having a knot in the stomach.